CodeLinaro-mirror/le_external_libcamera_libcamera/Documentation/introduction.rst

 .. _Video for Linux 2: https://www.linuxtv.org/downloads/v4l-dvb-apis-new/userspace-api/v4l/v4l2.html
 .. _Media Controller: https://www.linuxtv.org/downloads/v4l-dvb-apis-new/userspace-api/mediactl/media-controller.html

-Included in this subsystem are drivers for camera sensors, CSI2 (Camera Serial Interface) receivers, and ISPs (Image Signal Processors).
+Included in this subsystem are camera sensors, :term:`CSI-2` receivers, and :term:`ISP` drivers.

 The usage of these drivers to provide a functioning camera stack is a responsibility that lies in userspace, and is commonly implemented separately